dejurin/php-micro-router-framework-benchmark/README.md

 But if you are interested in benchmarking with optimization (removing components/configurations which are not used), See [optimize](https://github.com/kenjis/php-framework-benchmark/tree/optimize) branch.

 If you find something wrong with my code, please feel free to send Pull Requests.
-But please note optimizing only for "Hello World" is not acceptable.
-Building fastest "Hello World" application is not the goal in this project.
+But please note optimizing only for "Hello world!" is not acceptable.
+Building fastest "Hello world!" application is not the goal in this project.

 ## Results (MAC OS X)